jsnedeco/Pisces/README.md

 In previous versions, both linux and windows were supported. ".net core 2.2" must be installed, and then the uncompressed binary is ready to go.
 See the original [illumina fork](https://github.com/Illumina/Pisces) for more details.

-Example Commnand line for v5.2 and below:
+Example Command line for v5.2 and below:

 windows: